kinda/kinda-exif/README.md

 Installing using npm (node package manager):

-    npm install exif
+    npm install kinda-exif

-If you don't have npm installed or don't want to use it:

-    cd ~/.node_libraries
-    git clone git://github.com/gomfunkel/node-exif.git exif

 ## Usage

 Easy.
-Just require _node-exif_ and throw an image at it.
-If _node-exif_ is able to extract data from the image it does so and returns an object with all the information found, if an error occurs you will receive an error message.
+Just require _kinda-exif_ and throw an image at it.
+If _kinda-exif_ is able to extract data from the image it does so and returns an object with all the information found, if an error occurs you will receive an error message.
 To prove that it really is easy please see the following example.

 ```javascript
 var ExifImage = require('exif').ExifImage;

 try {
     new ExifImage({ image : 'myImage.jpg' }, function (error, exifData) {
         if (error)